sourcegraph/jetbrains/README.md

 ### Choose your LLM

 Cody users can select the LLM they want to use for chat and experiment to choose the best model for the job.
-Choose from Claude 3 Opus, Claude 3.5 Sonnet, Claude 3 Haiku, GPT-4 Turbo, GPT-3.5 Turbo, Google Gemini 1.5 Pro, Gemini 1.5 Flash, and Mixtral.
+Choose from multiple options including Claude 3.5 Sonnet, Gemini 1.5 Pro, and Mixtral 8x7B.
 Cody Pro users can also select Claude 3 Opus and GPT-4o.
+[See the full list of model options here](https://sourcegraph.com/docs/cody/capabilities/supported-models).

-Administrators for Sourcegraph Enterprise instances can choose betweeen Claude and ChatGPT models to set for their teams as well.
+Administrators for Sourcegraph Enterprise instances can configure which model options to let team members choose from.

 ### Usage